Kilwinning Abbey: Establishment of the Abbey

 An early legend tells of Saint Winning sending his monks to fish in the River Garnock, however no matter how hard they tried or how long they persevered they could catch nothing.
 The saint in response placed a curse on the river, preventing it from ever having fish in its waters; according to legend, the river responded by changing course and thereby avoiding the curse.
 It is clear that the river has substantially changed its course in recorded history, previously having entered the sea at Stevenston, Ardeer therefore being an island at that time.
 Blaeu's map printed in 1654 shows this.

 The area of Kilwinning on the East bank of the River Garnock is still known as Corsehill in memory of the cross that used to be placed there to welcome pilgrims visiting Saint Winning's shrine and as a place for prayer.

 The historian John Smith records that Corsehillmuir was the site of the ecclesiastical execution by burning of witches in the 17th century, and the hanging of other types of condemned criminals from the barony.
-Corsehillmuir have also have been the site of the old churchyard of Segdoune or Kilwinning.
+Corsehillmuir also have been the site of the old churchyard of Segdoune or Kilwinning.

 King Robert II granted the abbey a charter, erecting all the lands of the Barony of Kilwinning into a free regality, with full jurisdiction.
 They received ratifications of this charter from Robert III and James IV.
 King James IV visited the abbey in 1507, making an offering of 14s. to its relics.

 The abbot was the ecclesiastical baron of the baronies held by the abbey and this gave the rights of 'pit and gallows', the right to hold baronial courts and other duties.
 The 'Court Hill' at Gateside, North Ayrshire was the 'caput' for the Barony of Beith held by the abbots.
 A site at Bridgend near the Segdon Inn may have been the location of the 'Court Hill' of Kilwinning.